 All of our picks and reviews are based on extensive market research and expert opinions.
 We offer honest and genuine advice to help you find the best pick.
-We have compiled the best guns for our readers in this review.
+We have compiled the best guns for our readers in this review and buyers guide.
 They’re very easy to find they are at almost every gas station every hardware store.

 The list includes grease guns for both easy and difficult jobs.
 We have tried to cover all possible aspects including size, price, grease holding capacity, and power type.
 Now that you know the necessary stuff, let’s move on to our comparison list of the 5 best grease guns.